Water Resources Reform and Development Act of 2013: Debate and discussion

 Speaking in favor of the bill, Representative Shuster argued that the bill was primarily about jobs and improving the United States' competitiveness.
 According to Shuster, "A strong water transportation network is critical to keeping pace with other nations that are improving their own infrastructure networks and gaining ground in an increasingly competitive global marketplace."

 The bill was considered to be bipartisan.
 Newspaper The Hill said that this bill and three others from the week of October 21, 2013, would give the House "a chance to practice the long-forgotten art of working together."
 This was a reference to the contentious United States federal government shutdown of 2013, which ended the previous week.

-The conference report was opposed by Heritage Action for America, which said that the bill "hikes spending while doing little to reduce bureaucracy and limit the role of the federal government."
+The conference report was opposed by Heritage Action, which said that the bill "hikes spending while doing little to reduce bureaucracy and limit the role of the federal government."